ManjotS/pymbackup/README.md

 Summary
 =======

-This backup script is somewhat a rewrite of https://github.com/dotmanila/mootools/blob/master/xbackup.sh.
+This backup script is a MariaDB version of pyxbackup by dotmanila, which is somewhat a rewrite of https://github.com/dotmanila/mootools/blob/master/xbackup.sh.

 Features
 ========